Transforming Hop Farming: The forHops Initiative by Tenso AI

 To confront these challenges, Asahi Group Holdings, Microsoft, and Tenso AI united to launch forHops, an ambitious initiative designed to make hop cultivation more resilient, sustainable, and profitable.
 By combining industry expertise with cutting-edge AI and precision agriculture, the project is proving that technology can redefine the future of hops.

-Why the forHops Project Matters:
+Why the forHops Project Matters

 Hop farming is under increasing pressure due to several critical issues: